 The first rescuers arrived on the scene of the Titanic crash at approximately 4:30 a.m.
 The RMS Carpathia had to navigate a treacherous path of icebergs to get to the survivors, and 705 people were pulled from lifeboats.

-write down three things you are told about the structure of the litar IIC.
+2 Write down three things you are told about the structure of the Titanic.

-1

-2

-3 2 mark